 1. “Ravages” is used to expose the disobedience of mankind.

-2. “Met with fierce brows and the cool defiance of a thousand wagging fingers, head bowed, serving people like a willing ox” is originally a single sentence, but here is split into two in order to make things clearer.
-The first sentence refers to the actions of man, whilst the second indicates the suffering undergone by God, and that God is humble and hidden.
+2. “Met with fierce brows and the cool defiance of a thousand wagging fingers, head bowed, serving people like a willing ox” was originally a single sentence, but here is split into two in order to make things clearer.
+The first part of the sentence refers to the actions of man, whilst the second indicates the suffering undergone by God, and that God is humble and hidden.

 3. “Prejudice” refers to people’s disobedient behavior.